RearedCape8319/website/README.md

 The site is hosted [here](https://rearedcape.herokuapp.com "My Random Website")

 # Information about each project
+**Each project will be listed in the order it was created, so games and demos will not be separated through the order the projects are listed below**
 ## _Sierpinski Triangle (Demo)_
 The Sierpinski Triangle project is a demonstration that uses a quirk of mathematics to create the Sierpinski Triangle fractal patern with a single dot and the three corners of a triangle.